vrm-c/vrm.dev/content/en/docs/vrm/how_to_make_vrm/convert_from_humanoid_model.md

 After the UniVRM package is [installed]({{< relref "setup_unity.md" >}}) successfully, we can start converting the humanoid 3D model to VRM.

 ### Prepare a 3D model that can be handled as "Humanoid" in Unity
 Prepare a 3D model that can be [imported](https://docs.unity3d.com/2019.4/Documentation/Manual/HOWTO-importObject.html) into Unity such as FBX 3D model.
-The model's bones must be set.
+To be recognized as a humanoid model, the [required bones](https://github.com/vrm-c/vrm-specification/blob/master/specification/0.0/README.md#defined-bones) must be set up.
 Also, **be sure to use your own model or a model licensed for use as VR avatar**.
 As we will describe later, **there are items that describe license information in the VRM file, authors need to fill up those information for their own VRM models**.

+{{% alert title="Base VRM Model" color="info" %}}
+The conditions for creating a VRM model [can be found here]({{< relref "base_model.md" >}})
+{{% /alert %}}

 We use [Alicia Solid](https://3d.nicovideo.jp/works/td14712) as an example: